Charlie Musselwhite and Elvin Bishop — ‘front porch’ bluesmen celebrate their Chicago music roots

 Bishop, 80, and Musselwhite, 79, are now members of the Blues Foundation’s Blues Hall of Fame.

 Bishop, who sings and plays guitar, was inducted into the Rock & Roll Hall of Fame in 2015 as a member of the Paul Butterfield Blues Band.
-Musselwhite is widely recognized as one of the world’s greatest harmonica players, with a style that is distinctive because of its emotive subtleties.
+Musselwhite is recognized as one of the world’s greatest harmonica players, with a style that is distinctive for its emotive subtleties.

 Elvin Bishop & Charlie Musselwhite